Working in Australian Schools: A Practical Guide for OTs

 Megan West

-Megan West is an occupational therapist who has worked in paediatrics for more than 8 years.
+Megan West is an occupational therapist who has worked in paediatrics for more than 9 years.
 Megan has worked within the QLD, VIC and NSW school systems.
 In her work within the education sector, Megan has had a variety of roles including working individually with students, running group programs, providing teacher coaching and running presentations and workshops for teachers and leadership staff.
-Megan is passionate about developing the role of OT’s in the education system.
+Megan is passionate about developing the role of OT’s in the education system, and will be presenting later this year at the National Education Summit in Melbourne.
 Megan is currently employed in a private practice in Queensland.

 Contact Us